Nando-C/UnQ-FE/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Customer
+### Customer Interface

 - Ideally you will land here by having scaned a venue's QR-code on your mobile, which places you right in the specific table/POS your are within the venue/shop.
 You will see the venue's availble menu and can start adding items to the cart.

     <img src="public/UnQ-Customer.png" alt="UnQ-customer">

 - In case you land here on a different route, you will have a list of venues to choose from.
-Then you'll have to first select the table/POS you are, before being able to add items to the cart.
+Then you'll have to first select the table/POS you are sitting, before being able to add items to the cart.

     <img src="public/customer-no-qrcode.gif" alt="customer-no-qrcode">